-It is interesting that the traditional (deterministic annealing) clustering DA2D using a model for cluster shape but no cutoff c, can give excellent results shown in tables 3-5 either by applying a cutoff on 2D(x) in cluster center determination or by restricting the sample to well determined clusters with many peaks such as cut on 40 members in table 3.
-Note the selection in tables 3 and 5 required that the Landmark cluster had at least 40 peaks, and that after cuts the matching DAVS(c), DA2D or Mclust cluster had at least 36 of the Landmark peaks in it.
-For Tables 2 and 4, we required at least 3 peaks in Landmark cluster and that the associated clustering solution also had at least 3 Landmark peaks.
+It is interesting that the traditional (deterministic annealing) clustering DA2D, which uses a model for cluster shape but no cutoff c, can give excellent results shown in Tables 3-5 either by applying a cutoff on 2D(x) in cluster center determination or by restricting the sample to well-determined clusters with many peaks such as the cut on 40 members in Table 3.
+Note that the selection in Tables 3 and 5 required that the Landmark cluster had at least 40 peaks, and that after cuts the matching DAVS(c), DA2D, or Mclust cluster had at least 36 of the Landmark peaks in it.
+For Tables 2 and 4, we required at least three peaks in the Landmark cluster and that the associated clustering solution also had at least three Landmark peaks.

 Conclusions

 We have combined results from robust statistics, model-dependent clustering [38], and parallel computing to produce an accurate automatic approach to analyzing a cohort of multiple biological samples in proteomic biomarker discovery.
 This required new ideas such as annealing of the model (error requirement) and parallelism over both clusters and peaks.
-It also combines into a single system known ideas (in the small deterministic annealing community as cited in section II) such as intrinsic cluster probabilities p(k) that had not to our knowledge been integrated before in a large scale parallel “production quality” system.
+It also combined into a single system known ideas (in the small deterministic annealing community, as cited in Section II) such as intrinsic cluster probabilities p(k) that had not to our knowledge been integrated before in a large-scale parallel “production quality” system.
 The peaks are found in an unbiased way that requires no initial priming (i.e. no initial guesses at centers).
-All clusters are essentially located at the overall peak centroid at the start (large temperature) and emerge as temperature lowers from examination of the stability of existing clusters to splitting as shown in Fig. 6.
-The splitting is determined from the eigenvalues of second order Taylor expansion and not as in some approaches by trial and error with separated centers.
-The open source software is available [39] although it is now written in C# and we are working on a more broadly useful distribution in R, Java or C++.
+All clusters are essentially located at the overall peak centroid at the start (high temperature) and emerge as temperature lowers from examination of the stability of existing clusters to splitting, as shown in Fig. 6.
+The splitting is determined from the eigenvalues of second-order Taylor expansion and not as in some approaches by trial and error with separated centers.
+The open source software is available [39], although it is now written in C#, and we are working on a more broadly useful distribution in R, Java or C++.
 There are more details of current analysis available at [37].

 Large-scale proteomic biomarker discovery efforts using label-free LC-MS experiments are beset with relatively high false-positive rates.
 The improved performance of DAVS(c) in identifying landmark clusters, we hope, will translate to lowering false-positive rates in biomarker discovery experiments.
 In addition, the scalable parallel implementation will enable analysis of larger and larger sample cohorts leading to more robust biomarker discovery.
 As markers discovered using such efforts are validated in the laboratory, there will be more data available to directly evaluate the effectiveness of our new clustering algorithms

-Furthermore, combining the recent improvements in high throughput mass spectrometry with these parallel clustering algorithms will empower biomarker discovery with fast turnaround times, and moves us a step closer to the promise of near real-time response to disease outbreaks.
+Furthermore, combining the recent improvements in high-throughput mass spectrometry with these parallel clustering algorithms will empower biomarker discovery with fast turnaround times, and moves us a step closer to the promise of near real-time response to disease outbreaks.

 Future work will highlight extension of the analysis to much larger proteomics datasets and extend our work to cloud platforms [32, 33].
-Further we will enhance the parallel load balancing that needs to reconcile distributions that optimize peak and cluster decompositions.
-This has similarities with other better studied parallel algorithms such as those used in particle in the cell simulations.
-We believe that large scale data analytics such as that presented here present novel challenges for the parallel computing community and we will package kernel versions of software to be used in benchmark analyses.
+Further, we will enhance the parallel load balancing that needs to reconcile distributions that optimize peak and cluster decompositions.
+This has similarities with other better-studied parallel algorithms, such as those used in particle in the cell simulations.
+We believe that large-scale data analytics such as that presented here present novel challenges for the parallel computing community and we will package kernel versions of software to be used in benchmark analyses.

 Acknowledgments